Spectacular South of France in 3 Days

 If you’re flying into La Guardia, again, the taxi is the quickest transportation, but rates are metered and also depend on where in New York you’re staying, so it could be pricey .
 Look for the taxi stand line outside airport pick up area.
 The line does move quickly.

-You could consider the Go Airlink shuttle service as well.
-The latest, however, is the Via app launched in 2019, which offers a share riding service for a flat $15 rate!
+Consider the transfer options at the top of this page, or try the Go Airlink shuttle service or the Via app, which offers a share riding service for a flat rate.

 You can check for the latest taxi rates.
-No matter which ground transportation you take, please don’t forget to tip your driver.
+No matter which ground transportation type, don’t forget to tip your driver.

 Arrange to arrive by bus to the Midtown Port Authority location.
 Like Grand Central, it’s a convenient location, unless you’re staying further south.
 Then you might want to arrive at the World Trade Center location.

-Walking is always the standard form of transportation in New York City.
-New Yorkers do a lot of walking!
-They also take public transportation, which is what I recommend also.
+Walking is the standard in New York City.
+New Yorkers do a lot of walking.
+They also take public transportation, which is what I recommend as a solo traveler.

-You can get a MetroCard for buses and subway services at any one of the subway vending machines for an from an attendant (attendant’s take cash only).
-MetroCards cost $1 and require a minimum of $5.50 of transportation up front.
+You can get a MetroCard for buses and subway services at any one of the subway vending machines or from an attendant (attendant’s take cash only).
+MetroCards require a minimum purchase amount up initially.
 After that, you have options.
 You can get a Pay-Per-Ride card, a SingleRide card, or an Unlimited Card that allows unlimited amount of rides within a certain timeframe.

 The subway can cover a lot of city blocks quickly, but the bus can also cover ground above ground providing for more viewing of the city if this is your first time to New York City.

-Of course, there are taxis galore in the city, as well as the Hop On-Hop Off bus, which can be part of your New York City Flex Pass (see below).
+Of course, there are taxis galore in the city, which could be pricey.
+More budget friendly on solo travel in New York City would be the above methods of transportation or even the Hop On-Hop Off bus, which can be part of your New York City Flex Pass.

 Honestly, this depends on what you want to do and see.
 Different areas of Manhattan will have different prices.
 If you know in advance what you’ll be doing, then obviously stay close to those sights and activities.
 Why waste your precious New York City time getting from point A to point B?

-That said, you’ll be all over Manhattan in this itinerary, so I recommend staying in Midtown – it’s centrally located.
+That said, you’ll be all over Manhattan in this itinerary, so I recommend staying in a Midtown sustainable-rated hotel to be centrally located.
+Of these, the Residence Inn by Marriott or the Courtyard by Marriott are some good suggested stays.

 Since I tend to be anxious to get out and about, I pick an accommodation that offers breakfast, or at least a coffee and nibble before I venture out.
 I like to save my meal expenses for lunch and dinner.
-And on a New York City 4 day itinerary, I’m guessing you may feel the same.
+For 4 days in New York City solo over 50, you may feel the same.

-There are many benefits to purchasing the Flex Pass.
+There are many benefits to purchasing the New York City Flex Pass.
 By knowing what you want to do in advance, you can look up the price of entry and compare to the Flex Pass pricing, and possible required reservations, on over 100 attractions.

 The Flex Pass’s “skip the line” options can also be a huge time saving value.
 You can also cancel it up to 24 hours in advance, if need be.

-The Flex Pass does cover some of the attractions on this 4 day itinerary, like the Top of the Rock Observation Deck, Radio City Music Hall Tour, and the MOMA, for example.
-Note, it does not cover The Frick, also on this itinerary.
+The Flex Pass covers many of the top attractions on this New York City 4 day itinerary, like the Top of the Rock Observation Deck, Radio City Music Hall Tour, and the Museum of Modern Art (MOMA), for example.
+It does not cover The Frick, also on this 4 day itinerary.

-I used the Flex Pass on this itinerary so it’s a great option but certainly not required.
+I used the Flex Pass on this itinerary so it’s a great option.

 First, relaxing by way of ferry.
 The Staten Island Ferry, that is.
 Use your MetroCard and catch the subway to the Whitehall Terminal where you’ll hop on the ferry to Staten Island.